 The accounting officer considers how the academy's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
 The accounting officer for the academy has delivered improved value for money during the year by:

 1. Improving Educational Outcomes

-The academy constantly reviews pupil groups and staffing levels in order to achieve the best possible educational outcomes for children.
+The academy constantly reviews pupil groups and the deployment and recruitment of staff in order to achieve the best possible educational outcomes for all children.